Teycir/Chuckle/README.md

 A: Yes!
 Chuckle works on any website where you can highlight text.
 Just make sure to select between 6 and 30 words for best results.

 **Q: Why do I need my own API key?**
 A: This keeps Chuckle free and private.
-You connect directly to Google AI, not through our servers.
+You connect directly to Google AI or OpenRouter, not through our servers.

 **Q: What meme templates does Chuckle use?**
-A: Chuckle's AI picks from popular meme templates based on your text's context and humor style.

-**Q: How do I organize my memes?**
-A: Use tags to categorize memes (e.g., "work", "funny", "relatable").
-Mark favorites with the star button.
-Use History panel to search and filter.
+A: Chuckle has 20 popular templates including Drake, Distracted Boyfriend, Woman Yelling at Cat, Success Kid, and more.
+The AI picks the best one for your text.

 **Q: What are the keyboard shortcuts?**
-A: Alt+M (generate from selection), R (regenerate), F (favorite), C (copy), T (tag), H (history), Ctrl+Z (undo), Esc (close).
+A: Alt+M (generate from selection), Esc (close).

 **Q: Can I edit the meme text?**
 A: Yes!
 Click on the meme text to edit it.
 Changes save automatically when you click outside.

-**Q: How do I share memes?**
+**Q: How do I download or share memes?**
-A: Click the 🚀 button in the meme overlay and choose Twitter, Reddit, LinkedIn, or Email.
+A: Click the ↓ button to download, or click the share button to share on Twitter, LinkedIn, or Email.

 **Q: Where can I see my meme statistics?**
 A: Click the Chuckle icon, then click the "📊 Stats" tab to see all your analytics.

-**Q: Can I export my memes?**
-A: Yes!
-Go to the Stats tab and click "📥 Export Data" to download all your memes as JSON.

 **Q: What templates are available?**
 A: Click the Chuckle icon, go to Stats tab, and click "🎨 Browse Templates" to see all 20 templates.

 **Q: Can I create multiple meme variants?**
 A: Yes!
-Click the 🎲 button on any meme to instantly regenerate with a different template.
+Click the template button to see all 20 templates and choose a different one.

-**Q: How does Trending work without a server?**
-A: Trending analyzes YOUR local meme history to show patterns - which templates you use most, which you share most, and which are rising in your usage.
-It's personalized to your meme style!

 ### Tips for Best Memes